The Operator

 What Does It Cost to Hire an AI Agent?

 A working answer for the budget conversation.
-Compare against the part of the role that scales — not the salary as a whole — and you stop arguing about the wrong number.
+Compare against the recurring part of the role — not the salary as a whole — and you stop arguing about the wrong number.

 Field Guide · hiring